what it is

 4. What happens in class?

 The short answer is: a lot!
 The magic of every class is that teens keep learning so much about themselves, empowered by the enthusiastic support of their peers.
 This is made possible by the fact that we offer a very structured, "safe container"—balancing instruction, discussion, writing and sharing.
 For example, every class starts with instruction and discussion related to the theme of the class.
 Then we offer a writing "prompt" to inspire the day's writing.
-Depending to the maturity level of the class (older teens tend to write longer and we group kids accordingly), everyone writes in silence for 20-45 minutes.
+Depending to the maturity level of the class (older teens tend to write longer), everyone writes in silence for 20-45 minutes.
 When everyone is finished writing, we take turns reading our writing out loud and giving positive feedback, in accordance with the Amherst Writing Method.

 We believe the Amherst Writing Method is one of the most beautiful and encouraging writing methods in existence.
 It insists that we are all writers, that we all deserve unconditional creative support, and (to protect the privacy of the writer) that all writing is regarded as fiction and given only positive feedback.
 When young people hear others affirm and appreciate their words, it helps them to see their own inherent value.

 "This program has made me 100% more confident and optimistic.” — TIWP student, age 16